alljoyn/hae/docs/interfaces/org.alljoyn.SmartSpaces.Devices/AirConditioner-v1.md

 ### Named Types

-#### struct OperationalModeDescriptor
+#### struct OperationalModeDescription

-This structure is used to give added information about a mode, using its operational mode id as reference.
+This structure is used to give addtional information about a mode, using its operational mode as reference.

-  * **modeId** --- uint16 --- operational mode id
+  * **mode** --- uint16 --- operational mode
   * **name** --- string --- name of the operational mode (e.g. "Cool", "Heat", ...)
   * **description** --- string --- description of the operational mode, it can be empty string in case there is no description